 What Is Cyber Threat Hunting and Why You Need It?

-Defining the Cyber Threat Hunting Process.
-Key Elements of Cyber Threat Hunting.
+Defining the Cyber Threat Hunting Process and Key Elements

 As one of the booming concepts of cybersecurity, cyber threat hunting has been increasingly popular, but what exactly does it refer to?